-Héroux-Devtek's principal customer is Boeing.
-In fiscal 2019, sales to this principal customer represented approximately 22% of the Corporation's total sales.
-Principal customers are customers for whom the Corporation sales are 10% or more.
-No other customers accounted for more than 10% of the Corporation's consolidated sales in the fiscal year ended March 31, 2019.
+Principal customers are customers who represent more than 10% of the Corporation's sales.
+Héroux-Devtek's only principal customer is Boeing, who represented 22% of total sales in fiscal 2020.
+No other customer accounted for more than 10% of the Corporation's consolidated sales in the fiscal year ended March 31, 2020.